 Project Management

-Personal Task Management
+Personal Goals and Task Management

 The most common Pareto analysis mistakes involve insufficient data, overly broad categories, and single-dimension measurement.
-Avoiding these six errors ensures your analysis produces actionable results.
+Avoiding these errors ensures your analysis produces actionable results.

 Mistake 1: Not Collecting Enough Data